pypa/packaging.python.org/source/specifications/direct-url-data-structure.rst

 URLs to python projects and distribution artifacts such as VCS source trees, local source trees, source distributions and wheels.

+The representation of the components of this data structure as a :rfc:`1738` URL is not formally specified at time of writing.
+A common representation is the pip URL format.
+Other examples are provided in :pep:`440`.

 .. contents:: Contents
    :local: